neuroloops/minerveBot/README.md

 # minerveBot

-Discord bot who is able to curl to airtable database
+node.js Discord bot who is able to CRUD to airtable database

+tool made for new world guild member to track crafting  skills